First Quarter on

 Moon before descending node

-11 days after ascending node on 22 March 2009 at 02:12 in ♒ Aquarius.
-The Moon is located north of the ecliptic over the following day, until the lunar orbit crosses from North to South in descending node on 4 April 2009 at 07:22 in ♌ Leo.
+11 days after ascending node on 22 March 2009 at 02:12 in ♒ Aquarius the Moon is positioned north of the ecliptic over the following day until the lunar crosses the ecliptic again from North to South in descending node on 4 April 2009 at 07:22 in ♌ Leo.

 Moon after northern standstill

-1 day since the previous standstill on 1 April 2009 at 02:50 in ♊ Gemini when the Moon has reached North declination of ∠26.780°, the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-26.665° at the point of next southern standstill on 14 April 2009 at 13:02 in ♐ Sagittarius.
+1 day since the last northern standstill on 1 April 2009 at 02:50 in ♊ Gemini when the Moon has reached North declination of ∠26.780° the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-26.665° at the point of next southern standstill on 14 April 2009 at 13:02 in ♐ Sagittarius.

 Syzygy in 7 days